constructpm/pysyncgateway/docs/quickstart.rst

     >>> sorted(list(server_info))
     [u'couchdb', u'vendor', u'version']

-Now check a list of the documents that the User can access.
-We first have to generate a second Database instance - this one is for the User Client rather than the Admin Client.
+Now check a list of the documents that the user can access.
+We first have to generate a second database instance - this one is for the user client rather than the admin client.

 .. doctest::